 The dog was moaning, as if in pain or distress.
-The cat who lived in the same household sauntered over to the dog, and asked – "what are you moaning about dog"?, continuing his pained groans the dog replied, "that he was too hot"!.
-The cat disbelieving his ears replied in a matter of fact way, "then simply move"!.
+The cat who lived in the same household sauntered over to the dog, and asked – "what are you moaning about dog"? continuing his pained groans the dog replied, "that he was too hot"!.
+The cat disbelieving his ears replied matter-of-factly, "then simply move"!.
 "Oh but I am so comfortable where I am said the dog, but I am getting too hot by this fire"!

 "Then move", hissed the cat loudly, "move somewhere else and you will feel better"!

 "Oh no" replied the dog, "I don’t want to move anywhere else".
 "Then that, is your choice replied" the cat, as he slinked away looking for a comfortable place to lay himself down.